yokoffing/filterlists/README.md

 2. In the new tab that opens, click on **Subscribe** in the top right corner.
 3. Close tab, then repeat for other lists you want to add to uBO.

+> [!NOTE]
-:warning: This repo is tailored to uBlock Origin specifically.
+> This repo is tailored to uBlock Origin specifically.
 I cannot guarantee filters will work in other ad blockers.

-Do not open issues for other ad blockers.
+<details><summary>Other ad blockers</summary>

 ### AdGuard
 To import custom filters into AdGuard: